raspberrypilearning/cd-advanced-html-css-sushi/en/step_10.md

     }
 ```

-Note: Setting the `position` property to `fixed` means it stays put when you scroll.
+Note: Setting the `position` property to `fixed` means the position you set will be relative to the browser window, so it will stay put when you scroll.

 + Next, decide what thing you want to click to make the lightbox appear, and add add a pair of `a` tags around the element (in my case it's a smaller picture of a lemur).
 The **target** of the link will be the lightbox, which you set using the `id`.
 You might recognise this technique from earlier!